 - Oh Be Joyful Campground: a rustic and remote campground about 7 miles from the bike park.
 No services

 - Gothic Campground: pretty far out there, but gorgeous.
 No services

 - Cement Creek Campground: about 14 miles from the bike park, a forest service campground with toilets

 Hotels: There are a lot of hotels in Crested Butte to choose from.
 Top of the list is Cristiana Guesthaus – a family-run bed and breakfast located in downtown CB.
 They offer bike storage and two bike cleaning stations!

-The Evolution Bike Park opens in early June and closes down in early October.
+The Crested Butte Bike Park typically opens in early June and closes down in September or early October.
 Toward the end of the season (late September-ish) the Red Lady Express is only open on the weekends, but you can still pedal the trails during the weekday if that’s your thing.

 As for when to go, anytime during the summer is really great.
 The wildflowers in the spring are stunning – especially on trails outside the park – and in the fall the golden aspens make the views pretty magical.

-Have you ridden Crested Butte’s Evolution Bike Park?
-What’s your favorite run?
+Have you ridden at the Crested Butte Bike Park?
+What are your favorite trails?
+Leave a comment below!